bobliyilun/BURNERNFT/README.md

 The changes Made:

-On the smart contract:
+On the smart contract (direct changes to contracts/MyNFT.sol):

 Made the NFT burnable

 Made the NFT transferable

-On React components:
+On React components (src/comonents/Home.jsx, and new .jsx files in components):

 Allow individual users to mint their own burner phone numbers to their own metamask addresses.
 The original version mint the NFT at where the contract is deployed.